Bert Kalmar: Biography

-Kalmar, a native of New York City, left school at an early age and began working in vaudeville.
-He appeared on stage as a magician, comedian and dancer before switching to songwriting, after a knee injury ended his performing career.
-By this time, he had earned enough to start a music publishing company, Kalmar and Puck, where he collaborated with a number of songwriters, including Harry Puck (1891–1964) and Harry Ruby.
+Kalmar was born on February 10, 1884 in New York City to Kopel (Charles) Kalvarinsky and Julia Kalvarinsky.
+He left school at an early age and began working in vaudeville.
+He appeared as a magician in tent shows, and as a comedian and dancer on stage in vaudeville before switching to songwriting, after a knee injury ended his performing career.
+By this time, he had earned enough to start a music publishing company, Kalmar and Puck, where he collaborated with a number of songwriters, including Harry Puck and Harry Ruby.
 The publishing firm also operated under the name Kalmar, Puck, Abrahams, Consolidated, Inc., the other named partner being Maurice Abrahams (1883–1931), husband of Belle Baker.

+Success at songwriting

 By 1918, Kalmar and Ruby had formed a permanent songwriting team.
+Their first success was a tune co-written with Irving Berlin and sung by Fanny Brice in the Ziegfeld Follies of 1920.
 Together, they wrote the musical score for the Marx Brothers' stage production of Animal Crackers (1928) and subsequent film version.
-Their songs were also featured in the Marx Brothers' films Horse Feathers (1932), Duck Soup (1933) and A Night in Casablanca (1946).
-Kalmar's partnership with Ruby was portrayed in the 1950 Metro-Goldwyn-Mayer musical Three Little Words, starring Fred Astaire and Red Skelton.
-Kalmar did, however, occasionally work with Oscar Hammerstein II, Ted Snyder and other songwriters.
+Their songs were also featured in five Marx Brothers' films including Horse Feathers (1932), Duck Soup (1933) and A Night in Casablanca (1946).
+After they moved to Hollywood in 1930, Kalmar also worked as a screenwriter for Look for the Silver Lining and Bright Lights as well as Duck Soup.

-Bert Kalmar was married to Jessie Brown, with whom he had two children.
-The couple were later divorced.
+Their collaboration would produce some enduring hits including “Three Little Words”, “So Long, OO-Long”, “She’s Mine, All Mine”, “Who’s Sorry Now?”, “Thinking of You”, “Up in the Clouds”, “I Wanna Be Loved by You”, “Watching Clouds Roll By”, “My Sunny Tennessee” (the team's first hit), “I Love You So Much”, “Everyone Says I Love You”, “The Egg and Eye” and “A Kiss to Build a Dream On”.

+In 1923 they scored their first Broadway show, Helen of Troy and enjoyed a hit with “Who’s Sorry Now?”, written with Ted Snyder.
+The 1927 song “Thinking of You” in the show The 5 O’Clock Girl was considered a standout.
+After singer Sarah Vaughan recorded it in 1950, it became one of her most requested songs.